 - Logging data into the CRM

 All three of these things need to be optimized to ensure no time is wasted, because time is money.
 It’s critical we leverage technology that helps our team's sales productivity, not hurts it.
-The biggest change I made to our sales technology when I came to Shopify was to switch from the CRM solution we were using to the free HubSpot CRM.
+The biggest change I made to our sales technology when I came to Shopify was to switch from the CRM we were using to the free HubSpot CRM software.
 The impact has been dramatic.
 Our reps are no longer manually logging phone calls and emails, they receive in-depth insight into prospects at the click of a button, and they receive instant notifications when prospects open their emails.
 At 26 reps, switching to the HubSpot CRM has saved us 130 hours and $3,900 per week.

 - Sales is a science, not an art.